Hoyasumii/bee-movie/README.md

 So you can talk!

 I can talk.
-And now you'll star
+And now you'll start